 Hot Dog Water's death in "Through the Curtain."
 Velma's reaction to the sound of the gunfire and seeing Scooby turn and whimper adds to the punch.
 "Just keep going, Scooby..."

 What about Nibiru devouring almost everyone the gang's come to know and love in "Come Undone"?
-Seeing their reactions nearly made this troper choke.

-When it's all over it's kind of sad that all of Daphne's sisters are stripped of their careers and intelligence, which seems to have come from the negativity in the town.
+When it's all over, it's kind of sad that all of Daphne's sisters are stripped of their careers and intelligence, which seems to have come from the negativity in the town.
 Delilah, especially, because she at least seemed nice, if not a tad gruff.

 In general, seeing how the curse affected everybody around the gang and negatively influenced so many people's lives is pretty bad.

-And don't forget at the end of the series, before receiving a disc from the new Mr. E, the Mystery Inc gang feel like they're outcast because not only did they see everyone and everything dead in their old universe, but because of what happened after defeating Nibiru, none of them feel like they belong to this world, especially because they feel that the unaffected love ones they saw were not the same ones they actually cared about.
+And don't forget at the end of the series, before receiving a disc from the new Mr. E, the Mystery Inc gang feel like they're outcasts because not only did they see everyone and everything dead in their old universe, but because of what happened after defeating Nibiru, none of them feel like they belong to this world, especially because they feel that the unaffected love ones they saw were not the same ones they actually cared about.
 You can't help but give these five a hug.